breck7/scroll/scroll/readme.md

 ### Reading Experience

 Being able to scan the page like a newspaper is a very fast reading experience.
-This is central to dud.
+This is central to Scroll.

-Additionally, making it easy to take the content with you, and transform it to better suit the reader, is also key to dud.
+Additionally, making it easy to take the content with you, and transform it to better suit the reader, is also key to Scroll.

 ## Questions and Answers